hongyuanjia/eplusr/README.md

 > A Toolkit for Using EnergyPlus in R.

-eplusr provides a richable toolkit of using EnergyPlus directly in R, which enables programmatical navigation, modification of EnergyPlus models and makes it less painful to do parametric simulations and analysis.
+eplusr provides a rich toolkit of using EnergyPlus directly in R, which enables programmatic navigation, modification of EnergyPlus models and makes it less painful to do parametric simulations and analysis.

 <!-- vim-markdown-toc GFM -->